Pyshou/MD-FEP_parallel_Q5/2_prep_sphere/README.md

 # Preparation of a spherical system for MD/FEP simulations in Q

 Here, we will take a pre-equilibrated snapshot of your system in lipid bilayer as input (see section 1).
+We will prepare it for MD simulations in Q using spherical boundary conditions.
 All this could be further automated but I like paying attention to each of these steps and they don't take long when you are used to that (also very important as your MD/FEP calculations will inherit from your system preparation).

 **Cleanup and format structure for Q**